A Community Interest Company (CIC) is an enterprise established to generate a profit for the benefit of the community.

 The community interest test

 When applying to set up a CIC at Companies House, you must tell the regulator how the company passes the community-interest test.
-In other words, there has to be a clear benefit to the wider community and not just the members of the CIC.
-A
+In other words, there must be a clear benefit to the wider community, not just the members of the CIC.

-ll the directors have to sign a community interest statement to this effect.
+All directors must sign a community interest statement to this effect.

 If the regulator refuses the application, you have the right to appeal the decision.